-- Professor: James S. Aber, Earth Science Department.
+- Professor (emeritus): James S. Aber, Earth Science Department.

 - Prerequisite: Permission of instructor.
-Recommended courses include ES 351 Introduction to Geospatial Analysis, GE 371 Cartography, ES 551 Computer Mapping Systems, or ES 555 Small Format Aerial Photography.
+Recommended courses include ES 351 Introduction to Geospatial Analysis, GE 371 Cartography, ES 555 Small Format Aerial Photography, and/or other geospatial analysis courses.
 Open to seniors and graduate students.

 - Image-processing software: Idrisi is the most widely licensed raster-based GIS software in the world.
 It combines ease of use and low cost with surprisingly powerful analytical and image-processing capabilities.
 Idrisi is ideally suited for teaching and research based on remotely sensed datasets.
 Distance-learning students may purchase software at the discounted student rate.
+Idrisi is now incorporated in the Terrset software package from Clark Labs.
 Note: Idrisi is not available for "Mac" computers.